All Points Mobile Shredding Blog

 Why proper disposal is critical

 The disposal of patient records is regulated both on a state and federal level and every healthcare provider must adhere to these mandates to ensure compliance.
 The federal law HIPAA (Health Insurance Portability and Accountability Act) enacted in 1996 addresses the use and disclosure of patient’s health information.
-The goal, protecting a person’s right to privacy when it comes to their health records, is a responsibility no medical professional should take lightly.
+The goal is protecting a person’s right to privacy when it comes to their health records.
+Which is a responsibility no medical professional should take lightly.
 Today, both physical paper records and digital records fall under the protection of HIPAA and other federal requirements.
 Because of this, all medical organizations and facilities must follow proper protocol and procedures when it comes to the final destruction of patients’ records.
 Take a look:

 Medical record breaches are still occurring